BrettMahon/BladeRazor/README.md

 * Details – View details on an object with auto-generated fields.
 * Delete - Delete confirmation with auto-generated fields.
 * Buttons and Links - Generate consistent link and submit buttons.
-* Injected Style Interface - Based on Bootstrap which is dependency injected if required.
+* Injected Style Interface - Based on Bootstrap and can be dependency injected if required.
-* Model Attribution - Most standard attributes such as DisplayAttribute and KeyAttribute are supported.
+* Model Attribution - Most standard attributes such as the DisplayAttribute and KeyAttribute are supported.

 ## Getting Started